Ali Akbar Mehrabian: Ministerial activities

-As a minister, Mehrabian travelled the world promoting Iran's commercial interests in friendly countries such as Qatar, Belarus, Egypt and Venezuela.
+As a minister, Mehrabian traveled the world promoting Iran's commercial interests in friendly countries such as Qatar, Belarus, Egypt and Venezuela.
 He involved in the discussions of a potential World Oil Bank involving Russia and Venezuela, and agreed on a cooperation protocol with the Democratic Republic of the Congo.
 He also promoted Iran's bilateral links and financial support for Cuba.

 He expressed deep concern over the non-adherence of industrial states to their commitments to control the emission of greenhouse gases.